On the logarithmic correction of transition fronts in shifting environments: Estimates for the problem with shifting environments

 Combining \eqref{upper-beta2} and \eqref{lower-beta2}, we obtain \eqref{level-set}.

 Next observe that the upper bound \eqref{e.819.1} and the lower bound $u(t,x) \geq \underline u(t,x)$ hold in $\Omega_3$ and in particular in

-The assertion \eqref{thm1.5-cov}, i.e. the convergence to traveling wave profile, follows from the arguments in \cite{hamel2013short} together with the procedure employed in the proof of Theorem~\ref{thm1}.
+The assertion \eqref{thm1.5-cov}, i.e. the convergence to traveling wave profile, follows from the arguments in \cite{hamel2013short} together with the procedure employed in the proof of {Proposition~\ref{thm1}}.
 This completes the proof. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:cpulling}] Let $\beta = 2(\sqrt{a} + \sqrt{1-a})$, $\lambda = \sqrt{1-a}$, then $\beta > 2\lambda$ and we can repeat the proof of Theorem~\ref{thm:pulling}, except to replace $m_{\lambda,q}(t)$ by $\tilde{m}_q(t)$ in \eqref{lower-est-thm1.5} and \eqref{upper-est-thm1.5}.
 We omit the detailed proof here. \end{proof}